seanstankowski/SnapPallete/README.md

       python SnapPalette.py -d 0.5 -c 3 filename.jpg

-- To double the circle size used in the analysis:
+- To double the circle size used in the analysis and project the image to half of the size:

-      python SnapPalette.py -d 2.0 filename.jpg
+      python SnapPalette.py -d 2.0 -s 0.5 filename.jpg

 - manually add any number of circles :